Basis Tech-FreeWheel Partner for Direct Access to Premium CTV Inventory

 Similarly, Google ad policies changed the rules for unified pricing recently.
 A similar ratio of 4% of publishers saw negative impacts on business.
 30% of publishers found the change appealing and experienced growth.
 Rest of publishers felt that the change won’t affect their business.

-Advertiser Perceptions President and Chief Strategy Officer Kevin Mannion said: “Publishers tend to view [Google] with a white hat.”
+Advertiser Perceptions President and Chief Strategy Officer Kevin Mannion said: “Publishers tend to view with a white hat.”
 Publishers trust Google due to its innovative approach, end-to-end integration, and for the constant updates/access provided to the Adx demand pool.

 Google ad managers demand is continuously increasing among its user.
 The reports of the third quarter from last year show the strengthening hold and leap in the position of Google in the market.